jlablacker/GEOG5991-Portfolio/Agent.md

 The example model that I constructed should:

-* builds agents in a space;
+1. builds agents in a space;
-* gets them to interact with each other;
+2. gets them to interact with each other;
-* reads in environmental data;
+3. reads in environmental data;
-* gets agents to interact with the environment;
+4. gets agents to interact with the environment;
-* randomizes the order of agent actions;
+5. randomizes the order of agent actions;
-* displays the model as an animation;
+6. plays the model as an animation;
-* is contained within a GUI;
+7. is contained within a GUI;
-* is initialised with data from the web
+8. is initialised with data from the web

-<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v0.py">Agent Based Model</a>
+<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v10.py">Agent Based Model</a>

-<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v0.py"> Agent Framework</a>
+<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agentframework_v3.py"> Agent Framework</a>
-<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v0.py"> </a>in.txt - A flat ASCII file that provides the environment for our model
+<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/in(1).txt"> </a>in.txt - A flat ASCII file that provides the environment for our model